-When you first build a website using one of the best website builders, you must choose how much of the work you’ll do yourself and how much you’ll outsource to contractors.
-The best approach to take depends on how much time you can spare, the level of control you want over the project, and the amount of technical knowledge you possess.
+If you choose to build a site using one of the best website builders, you have to decide how much of the work will be undertaken by you, and how much you’ll outsource to developers or experts.
+The best approach to a site will depend entirely on how much time you can spare, the level of control you want over the build, and the amount of technical knowledge you've got.

 Web hosting vs WordPress vs website builders: Web hosting